Football in Cape Verde: History

-Football was first introduced around the 1910s, the first area where it was introduced was the island of São Vicente, later it was introduced to the island of Santiago, then Sal.
-CS Mindelense based in the island of São Vicente is the oldest club in Cape Verde founded in 1919 and became official member on 25 May 1922, football was first played, the second oldest is Santiago Island's first football club named Sporting Clube da Praia, later FC Derby founded on 5 August 1929, was founded, two years later on the same city, Vitória FC was founded, two of the clubs were the first named after a Portuguese club.
-Official competition did not start until 1938 and Mindelense was the first club to win a regional title, the colonial title was then official.
-Also at the same time, the third island to have a football club was Sal where SC Santa Maria was founded in the then island capital, later in 1952, the fourth island to have a club would be Boa Vista with Sport Sal Rei Club.
+Football was first introduced to Cape Verde in the 1910s, beginning on the island of São Vicente before later spreading to Santiago and Sal.
+CS Mindelense, based in São Vicente, is the oldest club in Cape Verde, having been founded in 1919 and becoming an official member on 25 May 1922.
+The second oldest club is Sporting Clube da Praia, the first football club on Santiago Island, followed by FC Derby, founded on 5 August 1929.
+Two years later, Vitória FC was founded in the same city.
+Two of these clubs were among the first to be named after Portuguese clubs.
+Official competition did not begin until 1938, and Mindelense became the first club to win a regional title.
+The colonial title was then made official.
+Around the same time, the third island to have a football club was Sal, where SC Santa Maria was founded in the then island capital.
+In 1952, Sport Sal Rei Club became the first club on Boa Vista, making it the fourth island to have a football club.

 National championships

 The first all-island football competition began in the early 1950s and CS Mindelense won their first title in 1953, then, these competitions were territorial since it was an overseas province of Portugal until its independence in July 1975.
 Before, only the São Vicente competition existed which began in 1937 and lasted until 1953.
 A club from São Vicente and Santiago islands were its only entrants.
 Several competitions were cancelled including in 1954 and between 1956 and 1957.
 Another cancellations occurred when the last game before independence played and won their last title.
-Unlike other Portuguese overseas province at the time, Mindelense was the only club ever competed in the Portuguese Cup competition and participated twice in 1966 in 1971, the least of any overseas province (later autonomous provinces) in the Portuguese Empire.
+Unlike other Portuguese overseas province at the time, Mindelense was the only club ever competed in the Portuguese Cup competition and participated twice in 1966.
+In 1971, the least of any overseas province (later autonomous provinces) in the Portuguese Empire.
 The first game after independence was in 1975 and their first title was claimed by CS Mindelense in 1976.
 The last two cancellations occurred in 1979, 1982 and 1986.
 From 1976, a club from any of the islands could participate.